Shadikul-Islam/Docker-and-Kubernetes-Projects/Kubernetes Projects/How to Install Kubernetes in Linux VM/README.md

 # Put this text into the file
 deb http://apt.kubernetes.io/ kubernetes-xenial main

-# Check the file that text successfully saved or not
+# Check the file the text was successfully saved or not
 cat /etc/apt/sources.list.d/kubernetes.list

 # Again update all